-Revolution Rabbit Deluxe (RRD) started as a solo project for founder and guitarist Rev Rab, but it quickly evolved into a four-piece band from Blackwood, in the heart of the South Wales valleys.
+Revolution Rabbit Deluxe (RRD) started as a solo project but evolved into a four-piece band from Blackwood, in the heart of the South Wales valleys.
 Their brand of melody-driven innovative indie and alternative rock has been garnering excellent reviews, along with regular airplay on the internet.
 They’ve recently been played on the BBC and they are hopefully poised to conquer mainstream radio.
 They signed to SWND records in Swansea at the beginning of 2022.

 Like the Monkees, RRD live in one house and between writing, recording and gigging, they tour the world looking for crimes to solve.
-They lost their summer jobs as archaeologists on Time Team after a drunken lunchtime argument with Tony Robinson led to an unfortunate incident with a toilet, some dynamite, and a livid, wet, red-faced, tender-assed TV host.
+They lost their summer jobs as archaeologists on Time Team after a drunken lunchtime argument with Tony Robinson led to an unfortunate incident with a toilet, some dynamite, and a livid TV host.
 To this day, Tony twitches violently when he passes a lavatory.